null Skip to main content

 Choosing the Right Vest Style

-• Vests with Pockets – Allow your dog to carry small items like medication, keys, or paperwork
+• Vests with Pockets – Useful when your dog needs to carry small items such as medication or paperwork

-• Small Dog Vests – Scaled-down versions designed for comfort and visibility on smaller breeds
+• Small Dog Vests – Scaled-down versions that help maintain visibility and comfort for smaller breeds

 Final Thoughts

-There’s no one “official” color for a service dog vest — the right choice is the one that keeps your dog comfortable, visible, and ready to work.
-Whether you choose classic red, professional blue, or something unique, focus on the vest’s functionality and your dog’s needs.
+There is no official or required color for a service dog vest - the right choice is the one that keeps your dog comfortable, visible, and ready to work.
+Whether you choose classic red, professional blue, or something unique, focusing on function and fit will make the biggest difference.

-Explore our full collection of service dog vests to find the color and style that’s perfect for you and your partner.
+For more options, explore our full selection of service dog vest styles and colors to find the color and style that’s perfect for you and your partner.